allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

 ## Format of the application

-SeqFlow suggests to use `biome` for formatting the code.
+SeqFlow suggests using `biome` for formatting the code.
 The configuration file is `biome.json`.
 The configuration file is already created when the project is created.
-The configuration file is used to format the code using `biome` formatter.
 To format the code, run:

 ```bash
 pnpm run biome
 ```

-We discover that the code is not formatted correctly.
+We discovered that the code is not formatted correctly.
 To fix it, run:

 ```bash
 pnpm run biome:check